 Cancer Support Group

-Our Cancer Support Group meets the third Tuesday of each month at the Hollis Cancer Center to provide a safe and comfortable forum for patients, survivors and family members to learn and share.
+Our Cancer Support Group meets each quarter at the Hollis Cancer Center to provide a safe and comfortable forum for patients, survivors and family members to learn and share.

 - Diet and nutrition needs when faced with cancer.
 Session hosted by Lakeland Regional Health Nutrition team members and will include live demonstrations.